ABRG-Models/morphologica/standalone_examples/README.md

 This directory contains a complete example.
-After you have compiled and installed morphologica, you should be able to change directory into schnakenberg, create a build directory and carry out a cmake build
+After you have compiled and installed morphologica, you should be able to change directory into schnakenberg, create a build directory and carry out a cmake build:

 ```bash
 cd morphologica/standalone_examples/schakenberg